RichardRed0x/politeia-digest/issue-016.md

 @jer979 edited the proposal in response to requests for clarification about what "Tier 1" meant, specifying VentureBeat or CNBC as the target publications which would warrant the payout of the additional 60 DCR.

 @Dustorf [commented](https://proposals.decred.org/proposals/b9f342a0f917abb7a2ab25d5ed0aca63c06fe6dcc9d09565a9cde3b6fe7e6737/comments/18) shortly after voting opened to express support for @jer979 and the proposal.
 In early voting the proposal had around 60% Yes votes.
 This prompted a [post](https://www.reddit.com/r/decred/comments/bsk1l4/the_treasury_is_getting_milked_by_those_useless/) on reddit criticizing the proposal. @fiach-dubh replied to the post with some criticism of @jer979 and the proposal, which they were encouraged to also post as a [comment](https://proposals.decred.org/proposals/b9f342a0f917abb7a2ab25d5ed0aca63c06fe6dcc9d09565a9cde3b6fe7e6737/comments/29) on Politeia.
 The comment highlighted @jer979's previous engagement with IOTA, and specifically a [post](https://medium.com/@jer979/disclosure-im-an-advisor-to-iota-4956de37cfa0) written by @jer979 which used the term "libel" in relation to someone's responsible disclosure of a vulnerability in IOTA.
 The comment also provided global rankings for CNBC (690) and VentureBeat (11,315), and suggested that these targets may be a bait and switch. @jer979 [responded](https://proposals.decred.org/proposals/b9f342a0f917abb7a2ab25d5ed0aca63c06fe6dcc9d09565a9cde3b6fe7e6737/comments/39) with some context about their time at IOTA and in the blockchain space generally.
-This appears to have [persuaded](https://proposals.decred.org/proposals/b9f342a0f917abb7a2ab25d5ed0aca63c06fe6dcc9d09565a9cde3b6fe7e6737/comments/59) @fiach-dubh to support the proposal.
+This appears to have [persuaded](https://proposals.decred.org/proposals/b9f342a0f917abb7a2ab25d5ed0aca63c06fe6dcc9d09565a9cde3b6fe7e6737/comments/59) @fiach-dubh to support the proposal, although @Dustorf has [changed](https://matrix.to/#/!MgQoetFiyjrHAywokv:decred.org/$15590464434557ZgsPn:decred.org?via=decred.org&via=matrix.org&via=zettaport.com) his mind about supporting the proposal.

 A number of high-scoring comments on Politeia and reddit question the merit of paying for this kind of single article relationship.
 Other commenters see it as a reasonable cost to experiment with a new angle for raising awareness of the project.

 @jer979 suggested in [several](https://proposals.decred.org/proposals/b9f342a0f917abb7a2ab25d5ed0aca63c06fe6dcc9d09565a9cde3b6fe7e6737/comments/7) [comments](https://proposals.decred.org/proposals/b9f342a0f917abb7a2ab25d5ed0aca63c06fe6dcc9d09565a9cde3b6fe7e6737/comments/52) that they would be open to, or in fact prefer, an alternative method whereby stakeholders could determine how much of the "bonus" 60 DCR the article merited.
 The request for payment in DCR was also [identified](https://proposals.decred.org/proposals/b9f342a0f917abb7a2ab25d5ed0aca63c06fe6dcc9d09565a9cde3b6fe7e6737/comments/23) as a problem by @jy-p, prompting a discussion about the reasons why contractor payments are denominated in USD, the merits of offering different modes of payment, and the issues which could arise from the added complexity of doing so.

 Notably, the approval rate for the proposal hovered around the 60% mark for the first 4 days, until a block of 3,992 no votes pushed the approval rate down to 38%.
-Real-time charts showing incoming votes the proposal can now be viewed on dcrdata [alpha](https://alpha.dcrdata.org/proposal/a-journey-to-the-future-of-work-telling-the-dcr-story-through-politeia).
+Real-time charts showing incoming votes the proposal can be viewed on dcrdata [alpha](https://alpha.dcrdata.org/proposal/a-journey-to-the-future-of-work-telling-the-dcr-story-through-politeia).

 ### Approved proposals